If you've had unprotected sex, problems with a condom coming off or splitting, or been sick whilst using the contraceptive pill try not to panic!

 While emergency contraception can work well, it's not as effective as using other methods of contraception regularly.
 See here for more information.

 There are two types of emergency contraceptive pill: Levonelle and EllaOne.
 Levonelle can be taken up to 72 hours (3 days) after unprotected sex.
 EllaOne can be taken up to 120 hours (5 days) after unprotected sex.
 The emergency contraception pill needs to be taken as soon as possible after sex to have the best chance of working.

 An IUD or 'the coil' can be fitted within 120 hours (5 days) of having unprotected sex or five days after the earliest time you could have ovulated to prevent pregnancy.
 If you have the IUD fitted as emergency contraception you can then use it as your regular method of contraception.

 Where can I get it from?

 Emergency contraception is available free of charge to young people from a range of local services, including pharmacies involved in local emergency contraception schemes.
-If you are over 16 you can, if you choose, also buy it from chemists.
+If you are over 16 you can, if you choose, also buy the emergency contraceptive pill from pharmacies.

 "I think I've left it too late..."

 If you didn't manage to get emergency contraception from a pharmacy within 120 hours of having unprotected sex you should still seek help.
 The IUD 'the coil' must be fitted by a specially trained doctor or nurse within five days (120 hours) of unprotected sex, or five days after the earliest time you could have ovulated.
 Click here to find a contraceptive service convenient to you.